UCL-CREST/iwsc2018-vincent-web/README.md

 ### Vincent: an image-based code clone detection tool

-Vincent is an open-source tool and can be downloaded here:
+Vincent is an open-source tool and can be downloaded here: [Vincent repo](https://bitbucket.org/chaiyong_ragkhitwetsagul/vincent/overview)

 Note: The EMD library [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) currently does not work with Ubuntu.
 I've found that it works with macOS.
 If you are running Vincent on Ubuntu, please comment the line `import emd`.

 ```markdown